kaushikData/DoCAI/README.md

 The goal of building question answering model in DoCAI is to find the text for any new question and context provided.
 The answer to a question in SQuAD is always a part of the context and also a continuous span of context.

+### STEP 0:

+It is very important to understand the dataset and visualize insights in data before building the model.
+Please run Dataset Analysis notebook to pre-process data and analyze insights from dataset.

 ### STEP 1:
 The initial step is to convert the SQuAD JSON data into Pandas Dataframe.